 1. Prevent introduction – the easiest way to control invasive plants is to keep them from infesting your land in the first place!
 Learning how invasive plants are commonly transported and knowing which species are invasive can help avoid unintentional introductions.

 2. Promote awareness of invasive plants – many landowners and managers and unaware of the harmful impacts of invasive plants, or which species should be on their watch list.
 Using a variety of educational tools, we aim to spread the word and raise awareness about invasive plants.

 3. Contain, control, or eradicate high priority species – these efforts are usually species specific, but can include methods such as removing seed heads, tarping, mowing and cutting, hand pulling, or herbicide application.

 4. Facilitate cooperation of invasive plant control efforts – successful control or eradication of invasive plants involves the efforts and cooperation of many stakeholders.
 Coordinating these efforts allows resources to be effectively and efficiently managed to reach a common goal.

 Tarping of invasive reed canarygrass at 2 mile of the Copper River Highway in Cordova.
-This tarp was installed with the help of volunteers during October 2014 and will remain in place for several growing seasons before being removed.
-The area will then be seeded with native vegetation.
+This tarp was installed with the help of volunteers in October 2014 and remained in place for several growing seasons before being removed.
+The area was then seeded with native vegetation.